ELMERIKH/Beryl/readme.md

 [-g {Snake,FlapyBird,Turtle,RaceCar}] (GUI)

+-dll function (name of function to run with the dll file)

 To Do :

-add dll PE support

-add obfuscation
+add some obfuscation

 ![Alt text](<2023-08-31 09_57_39-Command Prompt.png>)